 Hogan’s former chief of staff implored him to back him up.
-Instead, Hogan publicly rebutted him
+Instead, Hogan publicly rebutted him.

 Now that largesse — and other spending on McGrath, including tuition reimbursement and expensive overseas travel — was the subject of an expanding probe by Maryland lawmakers.

-“This is ruining my life,” McGrath told the governor in a private text message, according an image obtained by The Washington Post.
+“This is devastating my life,” McGrath told the governor in a private text message, according to an image obtained by The Washington Post.

-Hundreds of pages of internal documents had already become public, spelling out a pattern of spending that baffled lawmakers who viewed the agency as financial tool to help local and state governments build low-cost wastewater treatment plants.
+Hundreds of pages of internal documents had already become public, spelling out a pattern of spending that baffled lawmakers who viewed the agency as a financial tool to help local and state governments build low-cost wastewater treatment plants.

 The records detailed expenditures uncommon in the public sector: hundreds of thousands in bonuses awarded each year; trips to Italy, Israel, Brussels, Las Vegas and Palm Springs; big payouts for retirement; expense reports for luxury resort hotel rooms, a $45 steak and low-dollar indulgences like $5 hot fudge sundaes.

 “He generally treated this job like it was a gravy train,” said Del.
-Marc A Korman (D-Montgomery), a member of the oversight committee overseeing the probe, which meets again Wednesday.
+Marc A. Korman (D-Montgomery), a member of the committee overseeing the probe, which meets again Wednesday.

-In a Tuesday email to The Washington Post, McGrath said the agency’s structure and mission are unique, and defended his spending as a strategic investment that paid off.
-The agency expanded the number of communities and public environmental projects served by MES, he said, and had record revenue that allowed all of the agency’s employees to take home bonuses.
+In a Tuesday email to The Washington Post, McGrath said the agency’s structure and mission are unique, and he defended his spending as a strategic investment that paid off.
+The agency expanded the number of communities and public environmental projects served by the MES, he said, and had record revenue that allowed all of the agency’s employees to take home bonuses.

 “Our strategic planning and strong execution drove record financial results for the organization and the highest benefits ever for our 854 amazing employees — including record raises, bonuses, and incentive awards,” McGrath wrote.
 He added: “I have always sought to lead by example and to serve the citizens of my state and my governor wherever needed most.”